ABelliqueux/blender_io_export_psx_mesh/README.md

   * If you modify your geometry *after* vertex painting, the plugin will faile to export the mesh.
 This is because the vertex color data is set to 0 each time you modify your geometry.

+  3. You can UV unwrap your model and apply a texture.
+The provided code will look for a tim file corresponding to the name of the image file you use in blender in the 'TIM' folder.
+E.g : You use a 'cube.png' file in blender, the psx code will look for a 'cube.tim' file in ./TIM

-  3. If needed, edit the `primdraw.c` file , lines 29 and 30,  to reflect the number of tris you want to be able to draw ( Max seems to be ~750 in NTSC, ~910 in PAL )
+  * If needed, edit the `primdraw.c` file , lines 29 and 30,  to reflect the number of tris you want to be able to draw ( Max seems to be ~750 in NTSC, ~910 in PAL )

 ```c
 #define OT_LENGTH	2048	// Maximum number of OT entries